Universal Approximation Theorems for Dynamical Systems with Infinite-Time Horizon Guarantees: Discussion

 Beyond existence proofs, our framework provides a practical taxonomy for analyzing model failure in computational neuroscience.
-By classifying errors into basin-type, period-type, and trajectory-type, researchers can diagnose specifically \emph{why} a model fails to to a true biological implementation.
-For example, a Basin-type error corresponds directly to a failure in reliable switching or memory storage, whereas Period-type errors reflect the fragility of oscillatory binding.
-Furthermore, this framework introduces a novel metric for the complexity of learning a computation, quantified by geometric properties such as the total length of separatrices required to define decision boundaries.
+By classifying errors into basin-type, period-type, and trajectory-type, researchers can diagnose specifically \emph{why} a model fails to match a true biological implementation.
+For example, a Basin-type error corresponds directly to a failure in reliable memory storage, whereas Period-type errors reflect the fragility of oscillatory binding.
 This enables a more comprehensive and unified approach to comparing models of neural computation, moving beyond simple goodness-of-fit metrics to geometric evaluations of dynamic fidelity.

 \paragraph{Limitations.} \textit{Learnability gap.} Our theorems guarantee existence of approximations, not their learnability.
 The loss landscape for infinite-horizon systems is prone to exploding gradients~\citep{ribeiro2020beyond}, and practical training requires specialized algorithms such as multiple shooting, teacher forcing~\citep{hess2023teacherforcing} or homotopy-based training~\citep{ko2023homotopy}, along with strong inductive biases.